chesyya/baosky-plugin-api-generator/plugin-docs/references/commands.md

 `vscode.openWith` - Opens the provided resource with a specific editor.

 * _resource_ - Resource to open
-* _viewId_ - Custom editor view id or 'default' to use VS Code's default editor
+* _viewId_ - Custom editor view id or 'default' to use Baosky's default editor
 * _columnOrOptions_ - (optional) Either the column in which to open or editor options, see vscode.TextDocumentShowOptions
 * _(returns)_ - no result